2006 Arizona Cardinals season: Week 12: at Minnesota Vikings

 Coming off of their home win over the Lions, the Cardinals flew to the Hubert H. Humphrey Metrodome for a Week 12 fight with the Minnesota Vikings.
-This game was noted for the return of head coach Green to Minnesota where he coached from 1992 to 2001.
-On the very first play of the first quarter, RB J.J.
+This game was noted for the return of head coach Dennis Green to Minnesota where he coached from 1992 to 2001.
+On the very first play of the first quarter, running back J.J.
 Arrington returned a kickoff 99 yards for a touchdown.
-The Vikings responded with RB Chester Taylor's 1-yard TD run.
-In the second quarter, Cards kicker Neil Rackers gave Arizona a 21-yard and a 50-yard field goal for a decent lead.
-However, the Vikes took the lead with QB Brad Johnson's 17-yard TD pass to WR Marcus Robinson.
-In the third quarter, more of the Cardinals' year-long ineffectiveness showed as Johnson completed a 9-yard TD pass to WR Billy McMullen, while kicker Ryan Longwell nailed a 40-yard field goal.
-In the fourth quarter, Minnesota improved its lead on Johnson's 3-yard TD pass to FB Jeff Dugan.
-Afterwards, Arizona tried to fight back as Strong Safety Adrian Wilson returned a fumble 99 yards for a touchdown, yet it was followed up by a failed two-point conversion.
-Afterwards, QB Matt Leinart completed a 9-yard TD pass to WR Anquan Boldin.
+The Vikings responded with running back Chester Taylor's 1-yard touchdown run.
+In the second quarter, Cardinals kicker Neil Rackers gave Arizona a 21-yard and a 50-yard field goal for a decent lead.
+However, the Vikings took the lead with quarterback Brad Johnson's 17-yard touchdown pass to wide receiver Marcus Robinson.
+In the third quarter, more of the Cardinals' year-long ineffectiveness showed as Johnson completed a 9-yard touchdown pass to wide receiver Billy McMullen, while kicker Ryan Longwell nailed a 40-yard field goal.
+In the fourth quarter, Minnesota improved its lead on Johnson's 3-yard touchdown pass to fullback Jeff Dugan.
+Afterwards, Arizona tried to fight back as strong safety Adrian Wilson returned a fumble 99 yards for a touchdown, yet it was followed up by a failed two-point conversion.
+Afterwards, quarterback Matt Leinart completed a 9-yard touchdown pass to wide receiver Anquan Boldin.
 Afterwards, the Vikings wrapped up the game and won.
 With the loss, the Cardinals fell to 2–9.

 Week 13: at St. Louis Rams

-at the Edward Jones Dome, St. Louis, Missouri

 The Cards visited the Edward Jones Dome in St. Louis (the team's former home) to take on the Rams.
 The Cardinals won by a score of 34–20.
-QB Matt Leinart was 15-for-24 for 186 yards and one touchdown; RB Edgerrin James' had his 50th career 100-yard rushing game, and RB Marcel Shipp scored three touchdowns.
+Quarterback Matt Leinart was 15-for-24 for 186 yards and one touchdown; running back Edgerrin James had his 50th career 100-yard rushing game, and running back Marcel Shipp scored three touchdowns.
 The Cardinals moved up to 3–9 and they finally managed to acquire their very first road win of the season.